psaikido/rchamp/README.md

 -- On top of this there will be my neovim preferences and personal tweaks to run a LAMP stack.

--- Arch is the 'L' of LAMP giving us arch + amp, 'archamp' or 'rchamp'.
+-- Arch is the 'L' for 'linux' of 'LAMP' giving us arch + amp, 'archamp' or 'rchamp'.

 [Arch Installation Guide](https://wiki.archlinux.org/title/Installation_guide)
 [Ermanno Ferrari tutorial](https://youtu.be/8T0vvf1xm58)